MicrosoftDocs/architecture-center/docs/framework/resiliency/chaos engineering.md

 - Proactive​
 - Embrace failure​
 - Break the system​
+- Identify and address single points of failure early
+- Instill guardrails and graceful mitigations
 - Minimize blast radius
 - Build immunity​
-- Adjust the engineering process​
+- Adjust the engineering process
+​

 #### Shifting left

-Experiment early, experiment often, with existing fault injection configurations and creating resiliency validation gates in your development stages.
+Experiment early, experiment often, incorporating fault injection configurations and creating resiliency validation gates in your development stages.

 #### Shifting right
 Is an opportunity to verify that the service is resilient where it counts.
 Enables a proactive as opposed to reactive approach improving DRI morale when done during business hours.
 Help with determining and controlling blast radius.